true-og/PlayTimes-OG/README.md

 # PlayTimes-OG

 A fork of PlayTimes, the best /playtime plugin!
-MMAPI support, offline checks, API & more maintained by [TrueOG Network](https://true-og.net/).
+MMPAPI support, offline checks, API & more maintained by [TrueOG Network](https://true-og.net/).

 ## Table of Contents
 - [About The Project](#about-the-project)